It pays to do your research before you travel

 - Entry requirements: It is your responsibility to find out the entry requirements for your holiday destination and make sure that you obtain the right documentation in time.
 If you don’t have the right documentation you could be refused entry or even detained.

-The easiest way to find out the entry requirements for your holiday destination is to look at the travel advice provided by the Foreign and Commonwealth office (FCO).
+The easiest way to find out the entry requirements for your holiday destination is to look at the travel advice provided by the Foreign, Commonwealth & Development Office (FCDO).

-Get the latest travel advice from Foreign and Commonwealth Office (FCO)
+Get the latest travel advice from Foreign, Commonwealth & Development Office (FCDO)

-To help you stay safe when you are travelling, the Foreign and Commonwealth Office publish a up to date information about over 220 countries across the world.
+To help you stay safe when you are travelling, the Foreign, Commonwealth & Development Office publish a up to date information about over 220 countries across the world.
 You should check this every time you travel as it is constantly updated to reflect the changing situations in countries around the world.

 - Latest security threats